 If you genuinely need a better AI detector (maybe you're an educator evaluating student work, or a publisher screening submissions), here are the alternatives that outperform ZeroGPT on accuracy in independent testing.
 Every tool on this list has better data backing its accuracy claims than ZeroGPT's unverified 98%.

 GPTZero is the academic standard, used by thousands of educational institutions.
 It scored 52% overall on the Scribbr independent test, which sounds low until you realize that's the average for the industry (60% across 10 tools).
 More importantly, GPTZero publishes detailed methodology, monthly release notes, and RAID benchmark results (95.7% on their own benchmark).
-The free tier gives you 10,000 words per month with 5 advanced scans.
-Paid plans start at $14.99/month (Essential) with 150,000 words, up to $45.99/month (Professional) with 500,000 words.
-Annual billing saves roughly 45%.
+The free tier gives you around 10,000 words per month with a handful of advanced scans.
+Paid plans start near $15/month (Essential) for 150,000 words, with higher tiers adding plagiarism checks and source identification.
+Annual billing cuts the monthly rate substantially.

 Turnitin is the heavyweight.
 If you're in academia, your institution likely has a license.
 Its CPO publicly admitted they catch about 85% of AI writing with a 1-4% false positive rate, making it the most transparent about its limitations.
-Turnitin launched AI paraphrasing detection in July 2024 and AI humanizer detection in August 2025.
+Turnitin has since added AI paraphrasing detection and, more recently, AI humanizer detection.
 Institutional pricing runs roughly $3-7 per student per year.
-The Perkins et al. (2024) study found Turnitin had a 61% baseline detection rate, with the steepest accuracy drop (42.1%) when facing adversarial techniques.
+In the Perkins et al. (2024) study, Turnitin showed the steepest accuracy drop of any tool tested, falling by 42.1 percentage points when facing adversarial techniques.
+It also carries the lowest false-positive rate of the mainstream detectors, under 1% at the document level and 3-4% on native-English writing.

 Originality.ai scored 76% on the Scribbr test, the highest of any publicly benchmarked detector.
 At $14.95/month (Pro plan, 2,000 credits), it's designed for content teams and publishers who need to verify large volumes.
 There's also a pay-as-you-go option ($30 for 3,000 credits).
 The catch: it's aggressive.
 One study found 28 out of 100 human samples classified as AI, and a 2024 educator survey reported a 15% false positive rate spiking to 25% for non-native English speakers.

 Winston AI claims 99.98% accuracy based on a published 10,000-text benchmark dataset.
 The Essential plan costs $18/month ($12/month annual) with 80,000 word credits.
-A CaptainWords analysis found 100% recall (catching AI) but only 75% precision (correctly identifying human), meaning it over-flags human content.
+Independent testing indicates it reliably catches AI text but over-flags human content, with precision on human writing running lower than its headline number.
 No Scribbr benchmark data is available.
 It targets both academic and publishing use cases with enterprise features.

 All five are more accurate than ZeroGPT in independent testing.
 But here's the uncomfortable truth that none of them want you to think about...